-3. Add two Short text questions collecting first and last name of the respondent:
+3. Add two Short Text questions collecting first and last name of the respondent:

 Make the questions required to so respondents can’t submit the typeform unless they’ve answered.

-5. Add two Long text questions asking for the candidate’s strengths and weaknesses.
+5. Add two Long Text questions asking for the candidate’s strengths and weaknesses.
 Again, use the information passed in the Hidden Field(s) to display the name of the candidate and make the questions required if you the information is essential:

 7. Add an Opinion Scale question asking the person doing the evaluation to indicate the degree of their willingness to work with the candidate again in the future:

-9. Now the typeform’s built, the next step is to give it the look and feel of your company brand: make adjustments under the Design panel.
+9. Now the typeform’s built, the next step is to give it the look and feel of your company brand: make adjustments under the Design menu.
 Check out our Branding guidelines and tips article for more information!

 Tips!
 You can send the input gathered with the Typeform straight into a spreadsheet with a Zapier integration.
 Check out this article on how to set it up.